Openfax/slate/source/index.html.md

 Once you have an established account you will be able to login to the [portal](https://portal.openfax.com/) to obtain your API key from your account settings.

 <aside class="notice">
-Contact us after you have completed your registration for free developer trial account credits.
+Contact us after you have completed your registration for free developer trial credits.
 </aside>
 ## Getting Help
 1. By Phone at 1-866-OPENFAX(673-6329) or +1.847.221.1979